 We will not share some specific IoC/IoAs when they are still being actively used to identify malicious actions, where sharing would alert the threat actors of our knowledge and make hunts less effective.

-If you are an Alert Logic customer, you can rest assured that we are constantly hunting for signs of these threat clusters daily.
+If you are an Alert Logic customer, be assured that we are constantly hunting for signs of these activity clusters daily.
 We will raise any malicious activity to you and work with you to disrupt the attack, remediate elements of compromise and persistence, and ultimately leave you with a better security posture.

-If you are not an Alert Logic customer, this series will still be informative and could be beneficial to your cybersecurity practices or your own threat hunts.
+If you are not an Alert Logic customer, this series could be beneficial to your cybersecurity practices or your own threat hunts.